TDEE Calculator

 Calculate and compare

-Detailed guide and references
+Detailed guide to TDEE and daily calorie planning

-What TDEE is
+What TDEE is and why it matters

 BMR formulas used here

+This calculator supports three well-established BMR equations.
+Each equation estimates resting energy expenditure using weight, height, age, and biological sex.
 After computing BMR, TDEE is calculated by multiplying BMR by your selected activity factor.

-Activity factors
+Activity factors explained

-• Sedentary (little or no exercise): factor 1.2
+• Sedentary, little or no exercise: factor 1.2

-• Lightly active (light exercise 1 to 3 days per week): factor 1.375
+• Lightly active, light exercise 1 to 3 days per week: factor 1.375

-• Moderately active (moderate exercise 3 to 5 days per week): factor 1.55
+• Moderately active, moderate exercise 3 to 5 days per week: factor 1.55

-• Very active (hard exercise 6 to 7 days per week): factor 1.725
+• Very active, hard exercise 6 to 7 days per week: factor 1.725

-• Extra active (very hard exercise plus physical job): factor 1.9
+• Extra active, very hard exercise plus physical job: factor 1.9

 Using TDEE for weight goals